nikodojan/EasyButton/README.md

+**Since Bootstrap released their own set of icons and Bootstrap 5, their buttons work very well with icons now.
+Thus, this component is not longer required or maintained.**

 # EasyButton v.1.0.1
 Buttons Component for Blazor

 ## What is EasyButton?

 EasyButton contains button components for Blazor, which make it easier to use material design icons as button icons.
 It uses (requires) Bootstrap for the design.

 ## How can it be used?